Dog Care 101

 • Difficult to train — because they have less of a desire to please their human than most puppies do.
 They’re more interested in each other than in what you (or anyone else) is saying to them.

 • More closely bonded with one another than with humans — this is important because how well your dog bonds with you ultimately lays the foundation for your life together, based on: (1) How well mannered they are (willing to learn basic commands).
-(2) How likely they are to do what you ask them to do (able to avoid repetitive, problem behaviors).
+(2) How likely they are to do what you ask them to do (able to avoid repetitive problem behaviors).
 (3) How close they are to you and other family members (in terms of giving and receiving affection, companionship, and security).

 Those are the most common Littermate Syndrome symptoms to watch for when you adopt sibling puppies.
+It doesn’t mean your dogs will do ALL of those things.
+But the chances are pretty good that they will do SOME of those things!

 Most experts recommend against getting two puppies that are siblings (or even getting two dogs that are within 6 months of each other in age, from the same litter or not!) — for the reason that their individual growth becomes stunted if they are not separated enough during their first 6 months.